SearchCartAccount

 • Bring disinfectant wipes to clean seating and tabletops that may still have food residue on them.

-• Review your food allergy action plan, and have a safety plan in mind should signs of an allergic reaction occur.
+• Review your food allergy action plan, and have a safety plan in mind should occur.

 • Pack a few safe snacks, just in case none of the allergy-friendly options at the restaurant are suitable.